TimesysGit/meta-timesys/README.md

 Full CVE reporting requires a LinuxLink License Key, though the Vigiles CVE Scanner will still execute in Demo Mode and produce an abbreviated report if one is not configured.

-If you already have the KEY_FILE environment variable set for LinuxLink, don't worry -- it will be used by default.

 To use an alternate key, or a key in a non-default location, you can specify the location in _conf/local.conf_ with a statement like the following: